 - Loss of proper arch of the spine (dimples or lumbar neck and lumbar spine)

 - Librarian’s posture is when the person bends his neck slightly and looks over his head.

 - It is not possible to touch the chest with the chin.

-- Changes in gait, for example, reduce the rotation of the hips and shoulders and make the patient less flexible in the arms.
+- For example, gait changes reduce the rotation of the hips and shoulders and make the patient less flexible in the arms.

-The rate of spinal deviation in scoliosis averages 20 to 40 degrees, and The use of braces at this stage is recommended for adolescents with the disease.
+The rate of spinal deviation averages 20 to 40 degrees, and braces use at this stage is recommended for adolescents with the disease.

 The individual limb usually determines spinal rotation in moderate Scoliosis.
 The ribs and shoulders, especially when bending forward, for example, on the Adams test (diagnostic procedures at the Omid Clinic), are marked from behind, and the shoulders are not aligned.

 Cobb angle in severe Scoliosis is 40 to 45 degrees in adolescents and 50 to 55 degrees in adults.
-If Scoliosis becomes very severe, serious lung and heart problems can develop.
+If Scoliosis becomes very painful, severe lung and heart problems can develop.
 Therefore, it should not be neglected in the treatment of severe Scoliosis.